NathbuildsAi/n8n_portfolio/README.md

 https://aistudio.google.com/app/apikey

-Add the key to the Google Gemini Chat Model node in the workflow.
+Add the key to the Google Gemini node in n8n.

-4️⃣ Create Gmail Labels

-Ensure the following labels exist in your Gmail account:

-CATEGORY_PERSONAL
-CATEGORY_SOCIAL
-CATEGORY_PROMOTIONS
-CATEGORY_UPDATES
-CATEGORY_FORUMS
-SPAM

-📂 Import the Workflow
+4️⃣ Import the Workflow

 Open n8n